-- 1. The Archivist responsibly controls access to all collections. - 2.
+- 1. The Archivist and/or the Archive Manager responsibly controls access to all collections. - 2.
 No object of the collection is to leave its assigned location without a written record noting its new location. - 3.
 Only under supervision may scholars and other qualified persons request and obtain access to the permanent collections. - 4.
-Visitors to Collections areas must file a Application For Access to Collection Materials (Attachment 10).
+Visitors to Collections areas must file an Application for Access to Collection Materials (Attachment 10).
 This allows the Library to document how its collections are used, and who is using them. - 5.
 Strict key control of collections storage areas limits access to only those who require entry for legitimate reasons. - 6.
 Doors remain locked at all times and all lights extinguished when not in use. - 7.
-Purses, briefcases, parcels, and backpacks must be stowed in offices. - 8.
+Purses, briefcases, parcels, and backpacks are not allowed in the Archives. - 8.
 Cameras are not allowed without express permission. - 9.
 Any request for copies of documents or photographic images shall be made on a Document-Photo Reproduction Request (Attachment 11) and are subject to the Reproduction Fee Schedule (Attachment 12).